 Brighton Beach is one of the best places in Dunedin to watch the sunset.
 The combination of wild ocean and rocky beaches make for some great photos — it does get cold though, even in summer!

 I’m not a surfer so I don’t know much about this, but I’ve heard the surfing at Brighton Beach is really good.
 There are lifeguards on duty during summer weekends.

 Where to sleep and eat at Brighton Beach

-There are several car parks at Brighton Beach which attract their fair share of campervans.
+There are several car parks at Brighton Beach which attract their fair share of camper vans.
 There is one in particular that’s very popular due to the fact there is a public toilet on site (which means you don’t need to be self contained to stay there).
 You can also stay at the camping ground by the creek in the middle of Brighton.
-There aren’t many eating options but there is a fish n chip shop and a dairy (small store) in the main part of Brighton.
+There aren’t many eating options but there is a fish and chip shop and a dairy in the main part of Brighton.

 Getting to Brighton Beach

 You can take a bus from Centre City New World (change at Green Island), but most people will visit by car.
 Take the scenic route from town and stop off at Tunnel Beach, Blackhead and Waldronville on the way.
 From Brighton you could follow that road to Taieri Mouth and do the Taieri River Track.